 Getting an e-reader can do wonders for bookworms struggling with library management.
-(Physical space is a finite and precious resource, as we all found out during the pandemic.)
 You don’t even have to spend that much either, as today’s entry-level options pack a slew of features.
-Case in point: Amazon’s $100 Kindle, which will offer a 300 ppi display, front light, and audiobook playback when it begins shipping on October 12th.
+Case in point: Amazon’s latest Kindle, which offers a 300 ppi display, a front light, and audiobook playback.

 Still, moving up to a higher-end model can bring material benefits.
-That’s especially so when comparing the Kindle against the fancier Kindle Paperwhite ($140 MSRP).
+That’s especially so when comparing the basic Kindle against the fancier Kindle Paperwhite.
 A few key differences exist between the two models that can dramatically tip the scales in favor of one over the other, depending on your situation.

 To make it easier to decide between the two, we’ve highlighted the main features of each model.
 We’ve also included a chart at the end of the article that shows the full spec comparison.